 How Does the SureStop System Work?

-Guardian’s unique braking system allows the rear and then the front brake to be activated sequentially with the pull of ONE brake lever.
-The SureStop system uses standard brake calipers, so upon first glance, their braking system looks very similar to most dual-hand brake bikes.
-The difference, however, lies in the rear brake’s ability to activate the front brake.
+So how is it possible for one brake lever to activate the brakes on both the front and rear wheels?
+The SureStop system uses standard brake calipers, so upon first glance, this braking system looks very similar to most dual-hand brake bikes.
+But the difference lies in the rear brake’s ability to activate the front brake.

-The secret lies in Guardian’s proprietary rear brake pad that responds to the friction created between the brake pad and the tire’s rim when the rear brake engages.
+Guardian’s proprietary rear brake pad responds to the friction created between the brake pad and the wheel’s rim when the rear brake engages.
 This friction between the rim and the brake pad pushes the pad slightly forward.
-When the pad slides forward, it pulls on the attached wire that then triggers the front brake to engage.
+When the pad slides forward, it pulls on an attached wire that then triggers the front brake to engage.

 Is the SureStop System for Everyone?